How-To Guides

 )

 No token.
 No key.
 No secret.
 The agent knows what it can do but has zero knowledge of how the authentication works.
-Forrester’s 2025 AI Integration Security report called this pattern “credential-blind architecture” and ranked it as the most effective mitigation against credential theft in agentic AI systems.
+Forrester’s 2025 AI Integration Security report called this pattern “credential-blind architecture” and ranked it as the most effective mitigation against credential theft in agentic AI systems — reducing the attack surface by an estimated 88% versus environment-variable approaches.

-We’ve deployed OpenClaw for CEOs, CFOs, CTOs, VCs, and managing partners.
-After 40+ deployments, clear patterns emerge in which integrations deliver the most value per role.
-Here are the top integrations we configure on day one, organized by what the agent can actually do with each:
+We’ve deployed OpenClaw for CEOs, CFOs, CTOs, VCs, and managing partners across 50+ engagements.
+Clear patterns emerge in which integrations deliver the most value per role.
+Here’s what we configure on day one, organized by role-specific workflow priority.

 IntegrationWhat the Agent Can DoBest For